egirousi/Binary-Calculator/README.md

 - **Binary to Decimal:** Enter a binary number and click "Convert" to get its decimal equivalent.
 - **Decimal to Binary:** Enter a decimal number and click "Convert" to get its binary equivalent.

-## 📈 Screenshots
-(You can add screenshots of the GUI here)

-## 📚 License
-This project is open-source and available under the MIT License.

 ## ✨ Contributions
 Contributions are welcome!
 Feel free to fork the repo and submit a pull request.